 photo: Bob Bruyn

-Aimee de Jongh (1988) is an Eisner-nominated comic author and animator from the Netherlands.
-She received her BA degree in Animation at the Willem de Kooning Academy Rotterdam.
-She studied at KASK Ghent and the Gobelins Summer School Paris.
+Aimee de Jongh (1988, she/her) is an award-winning graphic novel author and animator from the Netherlands.
+She studied Animation at the Willem de Kooning Academy Rotterdam, KASK Ghent and the Gobelins Summer School in Paris.
+She's part of the third generation of repatriated families from the Dutch-Indies.
+History, migration and human relations are recurring topics in her work.

 Graphic novels

-At the age of 22, Aimee's career in comics took off with the popular daily comic series Snippers for the Dutch newspaper Metro.
-At 25, she then published her first graphic novel The Return of the Honey Buzzard, which won the Prix Saint-Michel and was adapted to a live-action film.
+At the age of 22, Aimee's career in comics took off with the daily comic strip Snippers for the Dutch paper Metro, which ran for five years.
+At 25, she published her first graphic novel The Return of the Honey Buzzard, which won the Prix Saint-Michel and was adapted to a live-action film.
 Her international breakthrough came when Blossoms in Autumn was released, written by Belgian comic author Zidrou.
-In 2019, Aimee published TAXI!, about four intriguing taxi rides she had.
-Aimee's most well known graphic novel is the award winning Days of Sand (Jours de Sable), about the American Dust Bowl.
-The Eisner-nominated book was a bestseller in both the Netherlands and France.
-In 2022 she worked with scenarist Ingrid Chabbert on the Eisner-nominated comic book Soixante Printemps En Hiver, released by Dupuis.
+In 2019, Aimee created the autobio TAXI!, about four intriguing taxi rides she had.
+In 2021, Aimee's most well known graphic novel was released: Days of Sand.
+The Eisner-nominated book about the Dust Bowl was a bestseller in both the Netherlands and France.
+In 2022 the Eisner-nominated Sixty Years in Winter followed, written by Ingrid Chabbert.
+In September 2024, her graphic novel adaptation of Lord of the Flies will be published.

 Animation